1951 Polish speedway season: Team Speedway Polish Championship

-In First League, matches were played ona on eleg basis only.
+In First League, matches were played on a one leg basis only.
 Teams were made up of 6 riders and 2 reserves.
 Heat scoring was: 3–2–1–0 and matches consisted of 9 heats.
 For winning a match a team received 2 points.
 The rider from a main squad started in a match three times.
 The quantity of small points was added up.

 Before the season the Main Commission of Physical Education (Polish: Główna Komisja Kultury Fizycznej, GKKF) and Sport' Commission of Polish Motor Union selected ten teams to establish the league: